 Universe: All United States citizens of voting age on or before the 2004 Election Day.
 Eligible citizens must have resided in housing units in the 48 coterminous states.
 This definition excludes persons living in Alaska or Hawaii and requires eligible persons to have been both a United States citizen and aged 18 on or before November 2, 2004.

-AMERICAN NATIONAL ELECTION STUDY, 2004: CONTEXTUAL FILE (ICPSR 4294) contains contextual information about these data.
+ANES 2004 TIME SERIES AND PANEL CONTEXTUAL FILE (ICPSR 4294) contains contextual information about these data.

 Extent of Processing: ICPSR data undergo a confidentiality review and are altered when necessary to limit the risk of disclosure.
 ICPSR also routinely creates ready-to-go data files along with setups in the major statistical software formats as well as standard codebooks to accompany the data.
 In addition to these procedures, ICPSR performed the following processing steps for this data collection:

 - Created online analysis version with question text.